muratk5n/thirdwave/en/README.md

 Caribbean setting.
 Post 9/11 Jason Bourne would soon follow suit.

 Arabs aren't black but hey, close enough, they just found the nearest non-white folk and beat up on them.
+Fureigners, A-rabs and the like, you've been warned.

 ---